leandromineti/ds-ephemeralization/README.md

 The solution lies in the problem:

 - The data will tell you how to do feature engineering.
-- The problem will tell you which metrics to use, choose one and stick with it.
+- The response variable will tell you which metrics to use, choose one and stick with it.
 - Nobody will tell you which model to use, build a basic one as fast as you can and move from there.

 ## Introduction